 2.6 MAINTENANCE OF CUTTINGS

-Planted cuttings were maintained under completely sealed propagator, covered using 500gauge transparent polyethylene sheet.
+Planted cuttings were maintained under completely sealed propagator, covered using 500-gauge transparent polyethylene sheet.
 The structure was maintained under 50% shade condition throughout the period of four weeks.
 Watering of cuttings was not practiced during the period they were kept under the propagator.

 2.7 DATA COLLECTION